 It means to give light or understanding.

 . . . and then have fallen away, it is impossible to renew them again to repentance, since they again crucify to themselves the Son of God, and put Him to open shame.
-(NASB) Hebrews 6:6
+Hebrews 6:6 (NASB)

 If we believe this passage teaches that a Christian can lose his/her salvation, we must also believe it when it says he/she cannot be restored.
-Some say that “impossible” really means that is difficult for them to come back.
+Some say that “impossible” really means that it is difficult for them to come back.
 But that ignores the meaning of the word “impossible.”
-It is the same Greek word used in Heb.
-6:18 to say that is impossible for God to lie.
-Is it impossible or difficult for God to lie?
-If this is talking about a Christian, the Christian must never slip!
+It is the same Greek word used in Hebrews 6:18 to say that is impossible for God to lie.
+Is it impossible or is it just difficult for God to lie?
+The Greek word for impossible is adunatos.
+It literally means “no power.”

 It is a picture of rain falling on the ground.
 The ground produces either good plants or thistles.
 This is not a picture of ground that is either good or bad.
 It is a picture of a person who believes, accepts Jesus, and receives the Holy Spirit, or a person who has experienced everything a non-Christian can experience short of becoming a Christian and then turns away (abandons or falls away) from the faith.
 A person who ultimately abandons the faith will not return.